 A tort is a civil cause of action wherein the defendant, or tortfeasor, breaches his or her legal duty to act, resulting in injury or loss to the plaintiff.
-In the context of family law, one party including a spouse owes certain duties to the other party or spouse.
-When one party breaches their duty, and the other suffers harm as result, there may be a cause of action for a domestic tort.
-These torts may be required to be brought in a dissolution of marriage action, or certain other actions.
+In the context of family law, one party or spouse owes certain duties to the other party or spouse.
+When one party breaches his or her duty and the other suffers harm as result, there may be a cause of action for a domestic tort.
+These torts may be required to be brought in a dissolution of marriage action or certain other actions.

-Although it may be possible to raise a tort claim after a divorce, it is important to keep in mind that tort and civil claims are subject to the statute of limitations, meaning that you have only a certain period of time to bring forth the claims.
-Therefore, it is important that you make your attorney aware of your circumstances if you believe you may be the victim of or accused of a domestic tort or the subject of or the proponent of another civil claim.
+Although it may be possible in certain instances to raise a tort claim after a divorce, it is important to keep in mind that tort and civil claims are subject to the statute of limitations—you have only a certain period of time to bring forth the claims.
+Therefore, it is important that you communicate with your attorney if you believe you have been either the victim of a domestic tort or are the subject of or the proponent of another civil claim.

 To receive more information regarding domestic torts and or other civil claims, please contact our office to schedule a confidential consultation with our attorneys at our office in Naples, Florida.